How To Add Legal Pages To Your WordPress Site

 (Legal Pages Generator Software)

-Legal Pages Generator lets you quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software quickly generates essential legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you are making money online (or plan to), you need to make sure that your site is found to comply with all government laws and regulations and the terms of service and guidelines of 3rd-party sites that you may decide to promote or recommend online.
-Your website or blog must comply with a whole set of laws and regulatory guidelines, some of which you may not even be aware of.
+As we’ve previously pointed out, if you are making money online, you need to make sure that your website complies with government laws and regulations and any terms of service (TOS) and guidelines for third-party products and services that you may be promoting or using online.
+Your digital presence must comply with various laws and regulatory guidelines, many of which you may not be aware of.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, we are not lawyers and we offer no legal advice on this website.
-You must do your own due diligence and consult a legal expert about the best way to ensure that your website is compliant with all legal requirements concerning your specific business.
+Disclaimer: Once again, we are not lawyers and we cannot provide legal advice on this website.
+Do your own due diligence and consult legal experts about the best way of ensuring that your website fully complies with the law pertaining to your specific business.

-Below is a useful list of additional sites we suggest you visit to better understand what your site may require to stay compliant and meet legal requirements and guidelines:
+Here is a useful list of sites we suggest you visit to better understand what your website may require to comply and meet its legal obligations:

 Also …

-We hope you have found this article useful and that it has helped you understand why it’s important to have a compliant website.
-Use the information provided above to quickly and easily add legal pages to your WordPress website or blog using simple and inexpensive methods and resources.
+Hopefully, this article has helped you understand the importance of having a legally compliant website.
+Use the information above to quickly and easily add essential legal pages to your site using simple and inexpensive solutions.